Nagi, Japan: What to pack, what to wear, and when to go [2023]

 • Voltage adapter

-A plug adapter that supports outlet types A and B. It's important that you get the right kind.
-A lot of adapters currently available are just plug changers and expect your devices to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types A and B. Check that you pick the necessary type.
+Most adapters on sale are simply plug changers and require your electronics to convert the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one works in most locations.

 • Airplane phone mount